-In July 2007, NPR reached a $284 million class settlement with Delphi and several of its former officers, directors and underwriters.
+In July 2007, NP reached a $284 million class settlement with Delphi and several of its former officers, directors, and underwriters.
 The trial court granted final approval to this settlement on January 10, 2008.
 In its order, the court praised NPR not only for its sophistication and outstanding legal work, but also for our unwavering commitment to our clients:

 The Court is able to add that it had extensive interaction, both on the record and in chambers, with all Co-Lead Counsel, and has been considerably impressed, not only by counsel’s skill, knowledge of the substantive and procedural law, and sophistication—all of which were consistently evident to the Court—but also by their dedication and commitment to their clients’ cause.
 In short, these lawyers have practiced at the highest levels of professional competency.